SafeAD: Shaping the Future of Computer Vision for Autonomous Driving

 How Does Computer Vision for Autonomous Driving Work?

-Our approach is end-to-end perception – to produce a perception output derived from the initial raw data.
+Our approach is end-to-end perception, producing a perception output derived from the initial raw data.
 End-to-end driving, which produces actuator outputs to steer the car directly, has major problems around safety, interpretability, and certification.
 Although some companies have raised a lot of money, the challenges around end-to-end driving are enormous.

 With end-to-end perception, our goal instead is to develop this global scene understanding of what objects are there and how they relate to each other.
 In the last two to three years, there has been a big shift in perception methods and, of course, the rise of AI.
 Camera perception processing has gone from the image plane to including additional, intermediate representations of the data.
 And sensor fusion has turned out to be crucial for autonomous driving: To have a neural network fuse of all the raw data from cameras, radar, and LiDAR by applying a vision transformer and have all the data at hand in the same representation.

-Then one can apply additional neural networks to get ‘next-gen capabilities,’ like understanding the road topology or figuring out what traffic drives on what lane.
+Then, additional neural networks can be applied to achieve ‘next-gen capabilities,’ like understanding the road topology or figuring out what traffic drives on what lane.
 Ultimately, the goal is to have one large model for the environment that models all the interactions indirectly, that is, without a human having to specify the behavior manually.

-At some point of complexity, hand-coding rules don’t work anymore, and it’s just about scaling the model.
+At some point of complexity, coding rules by hand no longer works, and it’s just about scaling the model.
 We benchmark the system performance and accuracy of the perception output and also check traffic rules, speed limits, physical limits, or even the statistics of how cars usually drive.

-Improvements in computing, larger models, and an enormous amount of research around novel machine learning methods such as neural radiance fields (NERF – a method to synthesize complex scenes) push the state-of-the-art.
-They will enable cars with greater autonomy and allow cars to drive in more scenarios.
+Improvements in computing, larger models, and an enormous amount of research around novel machine learning methods such as neural radiance fields (NERF—a method to synthesize complex scenes) push the state-of-the-art.
+These methods will enable cars with greater autonomy and allow cars to drive in more scenarios.
 Yet, fully autonomous cars that can drive everywhere are really a moonshot, and with current technology and computing power, it may still take many years to get there.

 How did you evaluate your startup idea?